DingRui12138/vue-pdf-viewer/README.md

 </template>

 <script>
-import PDFViewer from 'vue-pdf-viewer'
+import PDFViewer from 'pdf-viewer-vue'

 // OR THE FOLLOWING IMPORT FOR VUE 2
-// import PDFViewer from 'vue-pdf-viewer/dist/vue2-pdf-viewer'
+// import PDFViewer from 'pdf-viewer-vue/dist/vue2-pdf-viewer'

 export default {
   components: {